Introduction

 - Wipe walls and backsplash near cooking zones

-- Clean oven and range hood surfaces
+- Clean oven and hood exterior surfaces

 5. Stop Trash & Food Waste from Stinking Up the Kitchen